Tax Provisions Affecting Illinois divorce cases

 I am divorced and the “custodial” parent.
 The divorce judgment does not address who can claim the children as exemptions.
 Can I claim the children as exemptions?

 Yes and no. The party given the exemption in the marital settlement agreement, or the divorce judgment, is entitled to the exemption and you may be held in contempt of court if you claim the exemption.
-However, as far as the IRS is concerned, if the custodial parent has not executed a Form 8332, he or she is entitled to the exemption.
+However, as far as the IRS is concerned, if the custodial parent has not executed a Form 8332, he or she has been entitled to the exemption.

 What is the Child tax credit?